Source: SYRIA TV (Opposition website), July 21, 2023

 This is the underlying predicament concerning the Syrian pound.
 While the Syrian people bear the brunt of its depreciation, any potential improvement will ultimately fail to benefit them.
 The core issue lies with Assad and his regime, rather than the US dollar.

-I don’t agree with the final analysis of this article but the litany of evidence is accurate.
-This article is nearly a year old, but due to US Unilateral Sanctions, recently renewed, and the US occupation of Syria’s North Eastern provinces, rich in oil, but also home of the Euphrates River Valley and Syria’s Bread Basket, there have been no resources to improve the situation.
+I don’t agree with the final analysis of this article but the litany of disaster is accurate.
+This article is nearly a year old, but due to the Caesar Sanctions, US Unilateral Sanctions, recently renewed, and the US occupation of Syria’s North Eastern provinces, rich in oil, but also home of the Euphrates River Valley and Syria’s Bread Basket, there have been no resources to improve the situation.
 Even following a major earthquake, the Syrian government was unable to obtain relief from sanctions to aid the rescue and rebuilding initiatives.
 Lebanese banks, on which Syria depends for international trade have also been hit hard.
-The collapse of the Syrian pound no mystery; it is a function of the deliberate suffocation of the real economy, and despite the claim, therevis no evidence in thid srtie to the c. [jb]
+The collapse of the Syrian pound no mystery; it is a function of the deliberate suffocation of the real economy of Syria and a diversion of natural resources from the people to payroll for the US occupier’s military proxy in the northwest.

 This article was translated and edited by The Syrian Observer.
 The Syrian Observer has not verified the content of this story.
 Responsibility for the information and views set out in this article lies entirely with the author.